mdsumner/zerozarr/README.md

 write a Zarr implementation, but I can write a toy version with enough chops to show what’s happening to folks who know R.

+For now I’m sticking with 3D only because it’s easy to think about and show easy illustrations, little chunks of RGB array so I know I have something sensible and not just one of those sliding tile games.

+You can watch me slowly increment this to something useful, I’m obsessed with how cool Zarr is how it is composed of very general pieces.
+(And, I know about {Rarr} and {pizarr} and GDAL multidim and stars and terra, not wanting to undercut those this is just a learning exercise for now).

+## TODO

+- n-d tiling (generalize {grout})
+- create json metadata
+- create parquet metadata
+- make an example that avoids degenerate coordinate referencing …
+- encoding of chunks and read/write

 Also maybe we can do the kerchunk referencing thing with some example NetCDF files.

-For now I’m sticking with 3D only because it’s easy to think about and show easy illustrations, little chunks of RGB array so I know I have something sensible and not just one of those sliding tile games.

 ``` r
 f <- system.file("img", "Rlogo.png", package="png", mustWork = TRUE)